We're available 24/7. Call us at (612) 444-5020.

 Title IX is a federal law that prohibits discrimination, sexual assault, and harassment in colleges and educational institutions that receive public funding.
 When allegations of a Title IX violation are brought forward to school administrators, the Department of Education’s Office for Civil Rights (OCR), or the Office of Equal Opportunity and Affirmative Action (EOAA), the law also requires school officials appropriately handle allegations, investigations, and disciplinary hearings so as to resolve the matter effectively.

 In a social climate now increasingly focused on sexual harassment and misconduct, schools have devoted more attention and resources to handling Title IX complaints involving various Title IX violations, including stalking.
 If you, your child, or someone you know is facing such an allegation at any school or university in Minnesota, be aware that there are serious penalties at stake – penalties that can threaten you or your child’s future and opportunities.
-Fortunately, you have the right to legal representation, and working with the right lawyer can make all the difference.
+Fortunately, you have the right to an advisor, which can be an attorney.

 How Caplan & Tamburino Law Firm, P.A.
 Can Help